 Sitting down with Otis to get some time for an interview means interfering with serious business.
-In his office at the gym he co-owns with his brother, hunched over his computer, scrutinizing forms, answering the phone, Otis is the picture of a man besieged.
-Such is your lot when you not only operate one of Montreal’s most active boxing gyms, but also work to stage professional boxing cards and promote your own stable of talented fighters, with all the difficulties that entails.
-Contracts, licenses, medical exams, demands from promoters, managers, athletic commissions: the list of headaches is long.
+In his office at the gym he co-owns with his brother Howard, hunched over his computer, scrutinizing forms, answering the phone, Otis is the picture of a man besieged.
+Such is your lot when you not only operate one of Montreal’s most active boxing gyms, but also help manage different boxers, both amateur and pro, and support different community and charitable ventures.
+Contracts, bookings, licenses, medical exams, demands from promoters and athletic commissions: the list of headaches is long.

-But despite the hectic and sometimes aggravating nature of the work, Otis is clear on one important fact: he is immersed in the work he chose, doing exactly what he wants to do.
+But despite the hectic nature of the work, Otis is clear on one important fact: he is doing exactly what he wants to do.

 “Absolutely.
 It’s a tough business, but this is what we know.
 My brother’s good in the gym with the fighters and we work well together.
 We’re a good team.”